sketchytech/json-book/README.md

 **Watch an early video of what's possible:** http://youtu.be/orS8hD2JJLQ

+**It's called json-book because its power comes from json manipulation but it is being developed to work with XML/XHTML input.**

 This is a project to develop an organized data structure for JSON books, journals and magazines.
 The approach being taken is to develop the structure for the JSON alongside a set of parsers in order to establish an organic logic.

 IT WILL BE FASTER, CLEANER, AND MORE ORGANIZED THAN ANY XML OR HTML STRUCTURE OR PARSER BUILT FOR THE SAME TASK.
 IT IS THE FUTURE OF BOOKS, A SHIFTING INTO THE FAST LANE, WHERE WE CAN SAVE TIME AND MONEY.